SusanGrace1/SusanGrace_-Data_Analyst_Portfolio/README.md

 Before diving into the data analysis, I made the following educated guesses based on industry knowledge and logical reasoning:

-1. **Budget:** We assumed that a higher budget would result in higher gross earnings.
+1. **Budget:** I assumed that a higher budget would result in higher gross earnings.

-2. **Company:** We believed that movies produced by more prestigious or larger companies would have higher budgets and, consequently, higher gross earnings.
+2. **Company:** I believed that movies produced by more prestigious or larger companies would have higher budgets and, consequently, higher gross earnings.

 ### Code: